mpadillagarcia/Time-Series-Clustering/README.md

 # Time-Series-Clustering

+This project aims to develop clustering models to group cryptocurrencies based on the behavior of their price time series over a 365-day period.
+Using data from 234 cryptocurrencies obtained from the Binance platform, data cleaning and transformation techniques are applied to adapt them to the study's objectives.
+Clustering models are developed and evaluated using Python and Jupyter Notebook.

 ## Objective

 The general objective is to apply a machine learning model to understand trends in cryptocurrency price behavior, using large datasets and various clustering techniques.
 Solutions are compared using machine learning techniques focused on time series analysis and validated through data visualizations.